dmsi/identeco/README.md

 -   Registraion of username/password
 -   Using assymetric RS256 JWK algorithm
 -   Automatic keys rotation
--   In jwks.json keeps the previous public key as well

 # Known Issues and Limitations

--   In case of errors it returns 500 status code (in some situations), but we want it to return some actual error code like 401, 400, etc
 -   Supports only authentication (`username` claim), i.e. identeco confirms that the owner of the claim has `username`
 -   No email confirmation
 -   No OpenID support